 You could present certificates at the end of the school year to those who have done well over the year. ( these are available from the Rotary District 1070 coordinator)

 But any other forms of rewards you would like to develop can be considered.

 more This is an opportunity for young people between 18 and 26 to do a leadership course involving physical challenges.

 more Interact is a fun and lively organisation offering young people aged 12-18 amazing opportunities to broaden their horizons, make new friends and help the lives of others, Interact clubs are based in schools and colleges.

 more Young RYLA is a 2½ days residential course designed for students 13-16 years of age.
 It is held at the Whitehall Outdoor Centre, Buxton, in the Peak District and is run by the Derbyshire County Council.

 more In the early days of the Ukraine War this group got their wheels turning and raised funds.
 Read on below.

 more A District 1070 project which recognises and rewards Primary School age children for acts of good citizenship.
 To see the types of activity for which the Rotary Star awards have been given click on the information for teachers link below.

-back Welcome to the District 1070 Youth Projects.
-Here you can find information about the exciting range of Groups and Activities with which Rotary are associated.
-Do have a browse and see what’s on offer.
+back Welcome to District 1070 Youth Projects.
+Here you can find information about the exciting range of Groups and Activities associated with Rotary.
+Please browse and see what’s on offer.